msoutopico/omegat_scripts/README.md

 #### Local pre-conditions
 1. The OmegaT installation must have been customized and the customization must be up to date.
+2. The URLs to the remote directories containing language assets to be downloaded must be included in a properties file (`containers_config.json`) saved in the configuration folder.
+3. The name of the OmegaT project must observe a number of requirements:
+	* It starts with the name of the container (case-sensitive)
+	* In 2021: it includes the three-letter (cApStAn or ETS) target-language code (e.g. `glg-ESP` for Galician)

 ### Execution